jarmandomtz/examples-terraform-repo/3ec2-installing-app-with-ansible-push-mode/README.md

 # EC2 using Terraform and Ansible in pull mode

-Creation of EC2 instance using terraform, setup and installing nodejs App using ansible in push mode Security group used needs to have 22 port open for enable ansible ssh connection
+Creation of EC2 instance using terraform and execute ansible-playbook command using "local-exec" Terraform Provision command.
+Ansible setting up and installing nodejs App using ansible in push mode.
+Ansible used for install npm packages required for format date.
+Security group used needs to have 22 port open for enable ansible ssh connection